AequilibraE/qaequilibrae/docs/source/menus_in_detail/routing.rst

     different software and programming languages.
 However, the main problem related to TSP is related to its size (hence its complexity).
-This means that as we increase the number of stops we want to travel to, the software will take much longer to provide you with an answer, and in some cases, it might not even return an answer as the processing time explodes.
+This means that as we increase the number of stops we want to travel to, the software will take much longer to provide you with an answer, and in some cases, it might not even return an answer due to its complexity.